RodoGomez/RodoGomez.github.io/_posts/2021-03-08-radare2-basic-wf-p2.md

 There is a special print mode, full of different functionalities and options, and it's almost like if it was actually a third mode in r2, called ***Panels view***, (which is the print mode that I personally use the most) but officially it is another print mode within visual mode, we'll explore this special print mode last.

-You can switch between print modes, but before explain that, let's switch to Visual mode first.
+You can switch between print modes, but before explaining that, let's switch to Visual mode first.

 **Switching to visual mode**